bruvellu/terebratalia-wnts/wnt.md

 ## Sample collection

-Adult *T. transversa* specimens were collected by dredging the rocky seabeds around Friday Harbor, San Juan Islands, USA.
+Adult *T. transversa* (Sowerby, 1846) specimens were collected by dredging the rocky seabeds around Friday Harbor, San Juan Islands, USA.
 They were kept in a tank with running seawater at the Friday Harbor Laboratories (University of Washington).
-To obtain embryos, we dissected the gonads of ripe individuals and fertilized the gametes *in vitro* as previously described [@Reed1987-sd; @Freeman1993-zt].
+To obtain embryos, we dissected the gonads of ripe individuals and fertilized the gametes *in vitro* as previously described [@Reed1987-sd;
+@Freeman1993-zt].
 The embryos developed in glass bowls with filtered seawater, partially immersed in running seawater for a stable culturing temperature (around 7.6°C in January).
 Samples for *in situs* were fixed in 4% formaldehyde at room temperature for 1h, washed thoroughly in 1x PBS with 0.1% Tween-20, and stored in 100% methanol at -20°C. Samples for RNA-seq were preserved directly in RNAlater at representative developmental stages (@tbl:samples).
 We collected two biological replicates, each containing the eggs of a single female fertilized with the sperm of three different males.